Synerty/synerty-peek/docs/overview/Overview.rst

 Here are some plugin examples, indicating the services each platform has been designed to run on.
 Here are some things of interest :

-*   The SOAP and SQL plugins are implemented to talk specifically to system1 and system2.
-    They abstract away the details of this implementation for any other plugins that want to talk to system1 or system 2.

 *   The User and Active Task plugins don't require the agent or worker services, so they don't have implementation for them.